adrianlzt/cerebro/virtualizacion/openshift/storage.md

 Si una vez tenemos corriendo nuestra app, en el dc añadimos un storage, los containers se pararán y volverán a arrancar con el container attachado.

 Los volumenes no aparecen en "docker volume", supongo que se gestionan de otra manera.

+# Claims
+Al usuario se le da un volumen igual o superior a lo solicitado, tanto en espacio como en permisos.

+Therefore, the user may be granted more, but never less.
+For example, if a claim requests RWO, but the only volume available was an NFS PV (RWO+ROX+RWX), the claim would match NFS because it supports RWO.